 But that’s just the stuff on the tin.

-Over the past five years, Mark has been my support through the best and worst of times.
+Mark has been my support through the best and worst of times.

-Both in my business life as a creative professional, and in my personal life, Mark has variously been my mentor, guide, cheerleader, sounding-board, counsellor, brainstorm partner, editor, financial planner, meeting strategist, ‘the adult in the conversation’ (although I’m not sure he particularly welcomes that role), and friend.
+Both in my business life as a creative professional, and in my personal life, Mark has variously been my mentor, guide, cheerleader, sounding-board, counsellor, brainstorm partner, editor, financial planner, meeting strategist, ‘the adult in the conversation’ (although I’m not sure he particularly welcomes that role!), and friend.

 Mark has helped me change my life.
 As my Mom once said, “Thank God for Mark!”